 A well-designed strategic roadmap is like a GPS for your business.
 It’s one of the best tools to lift the fog and make your vision clear for everyone on the team.
 Furthermore, the presentation of such a plan should help people imagine the future.
 Hence using real pictures is a good idea to do.

-In such road map view, you can add milestone elements to visualize what needs to be prioritized year-by-year (or month-by-month) to achieve your vision.
+In such a road map view, you can add milestone elements to visualize what needs to be prioritized year-by-year (or month-by-month) to achieve your vision.

 If you prefer the less realistic look, you can go for the simplistic yet modern look of flat graphics.

 In case you want to focus more on elements of a path – e.g. various project stages or departments involved, consider using infographics roadmaps.
 The more simple ones can be created using simple PowerPoint shapes, as on the third slide below.

 Timeline diagrams are another type of roadmap graphics you can apply instead of text bullet points.
 You can use one of the PowerPoint SmartArt diagrams.
-Or to be less default-looking, add set of shapes, connect them by line and enrich each point with an icon.
+Or to be less default-looking, add a set of shapes, connect them by line and enrich each point with an icon.
 These timelines are suitable for illustrating project stages or sequence of steps, too.

 When creating such a timeline, take care all points are aligned and equally distributed, so the overall picture looks clean and professional.

-To help you visualize your plans quickly, we designed a presentation template with various roadmap diagrams and timeline infographics.
+To help you visualize your plans quickly, we designed a template with various strategic roadmap presentation diagrams and timeline infographics.
 Check and use it for presenting your strategies and project plans.

 The roadmaps set contains various editable diagrams:

 - Roadmaps with pictures, for a yearly and quarterly description of in different colors

 - Diagrams illustrating steps and stages of a project